 In a little over a week after its second interest rate reduction, the Fed took a series of rapid-fire actions to maintain liquidity and keep credit markets from seizing up, including purchasing commercial paper (short-term business debt used to finance operations), establishing a facility to help ensure the proper functioning of money markets, purchasing municipal debt, and announcing an unprecedented expansion of bond purchasing programs, including $200 billion of mortgage-backed securities.
 The Fed statement made clear the bank would “purchase Treasury securities and agency mortgage-backed securities in the amounts needed to support smooth market functioning and effective transmission of monetary policy to broader financial conditions and the economy.”
 That injected a note of determination and commitment that reassured market participants and maintained the viability of markets.

 Banking regulations in normal circumstances are prudent oversight, but could become “pro-cyclical” (worsen a downward economic cycle) by forcing banks to declare loan defaults.
 Recognizing this, on March 22 the Fed and other banking regulatory bodies issued interagency guidance giving needed flexibility and encouragement to lenders to work with borrowers unable to meet their loan obligations as a result of COVID-19.
 Specifically, the guidance provided that “agency examiners will not criticize prudent efforts to modify terms on existing loans for affected customers.”
 The Fed guidance stated that such loan modifications would not be deemed troubled debt restructurings for purposes of rating the bank.
+Loan modifications could have lasting impact on the financial services industry, namely the lending and short term debt industry, according to a report published by online Danish lender Eksperten.
+Data shows that in 2020, the number of short term loans that Danish consumers applied for, referred to locally as lån penge, has jumped more than 300% following the onset of the global pandemic.
+Moreover, data from the mobile loan application feed, referred to locally as SMS lån has also increased, but at a magnitude 2-4x greater than other loan programs offered by the Danish lender.

 On March 23, the Fed continued its full-court press: